juliamorphology/bambi_0.1.0/README.txt

 parameterfile.xlsx - an example of the parameterfile input file for
                     runfromexcel.m

+OUTPUT FORMAT:
+   'DataTables/Largedunes.txt' - text file of big dune measurements with columns = x coordinate (latitude), y coordinate (longitude),
+	dune height (H), dune mean lee-side angle, dune maximum lee-side angle, lee-side slope direction, dune wavelength (λ), dune flow depth (Y, at the crest), and the fractional height of the maximum slope on the lee side (h/H) for each dune measured across the river width at steps of the data resolution (herein 0.5 m).
+Each row is a dune measurement.

+	'DataTables/Smalldunes.txt' - text file of small dunes measurements with columns = x coordinate (latitude), y coordinate (longitude), dune height (H), dune mean lee-side angle, dune maximum lee-side angle, lee-side slope direction, dune wavelength (λ), and dune flow depth (Y, at the crest) for each dune measured across the river width at steps of the data resolution (herein 0.5 m).
+	Each row is a dune measurement.

 To run a single bathymetric map through BAMBI, you may download this folder and